LAUREL NAKADATE

 But among these subjects, according to Bergman, "there's a housewife, there are three artists, there are two actors, an affluent owner of a bar; there's the son of a millionaire and the granddaughter of a billionaire."

 Still, you can't tell who's who — and Bergman won't say.
 He makes a point of including very little information in his photographs: no captions, no titles, no names.
 He doesn't even include the scene.
-The photos are tightly centered around the face, and that's what makes them slightly uncomfortable: They're the life-size faces of people most of us usually overlook, or think we have all figured out."
+The photos are tightly centered around the face, and that's what makes them slightly uncomfortable: They're the life-size faces of people most of us usually overlook, or think we have all figured out."quotes:

 "It is my aesthetic stance.
 I don't want you to have any escape from simply reacting to the art," Bergman says, dancing slightly in his black nubuck shoes.
 "Telling the location sets up false assumptions.
 It undercuts your ability to understand and interact with the art.
 It subverts what I am trying to do." - Bergman